 The American Academy of Pediatrics recommends you start introducing your child to solid foods between 4 and 6 months of age.
 Starting earlier may increase the risk of food allergies.
 Wait until your baby is able to hold their neck up well or until they weigh at least 13 pounds.

 Start with Stage 1 foods and by the time your child is 9 months old, you may choose to try Stage 3 (more textured) foods.
 However, pay close attention to their reaction.
-“Some children do not tolerate textured or finger foods well when they are this young,” says Hoffman.
+“Some children do not tolerate textured or finger foods well when they are this young,” says Robertson.
 “If he is choking, you may want to wait a little longer to introduce these foods.”

 For more information, call 573-331-3000.